minagishl/copy-base64/README.md

 This extension is still under development and may not work as expected.
 If this is the case, please contact us through the website listed in the developer's profile

+## Install

+You can install it from the Chrome Web Store

 ## Supported Browsers

 - Chrome